Buth Diu: Later years

 In November 1964, General Ibrahim Abboud returned control to an interim civilian government.

 In 1965 a northern-dominated government was elected led by Muhammad Ahmad Mahgoub.

 This government paid lip service to a peaceful solution to the southern problem, while waging an increasingly brutal war against the Anyanya rebels.

 The Southern Front withdrew its candidates for the Supreme Council and the Cabinet, saying that the government had violated its agreement that the Southern Front would be the sole representative of the south.

 The Sudan African National Union (SANU) had two members appointed to the cabinet, Alfred Wol Akoc and Andrew Wieu, and Both Diu was appointed to the third seat reserved for a southerner in the cabinet.

 He was given the position of Minister of Animal Resources.

 The two SANU ministers resigned in protest after the Juba and Wau massacres.

 Both Diu and Philimon Majok were now the only representatives of Southern Sudan in the government, both supporters of a unified Sudan.
+Buth Diu was elected unopposed from the Zeraf constituency in the March 1967 parliamentary by-election.

 Both Diu died soon after the 1972 Peace Accord was signed in Addis Ababa, ending the First Sudanese Civil War.

 He had tried to bridge the huge gap between the south and the realities of northern politics, and often failed to satisfy either camp.

 Both Diu once said that Sudan was like an eagle with a broken wing, dragging itself along the ground, becoming weaker each day, longing to return to the freedom of the skies.